 The cavea, which is in quite good state of preservation, had a capacity of around 2,000 people.
 The partially preserved walls of the two-storey stage building indicate it had five doors.

 The Roman theatre overlooks the city and the sea with a spectacular view on Mount Olympos (Tahtali) which rises 2,365 metres.

 On the west side of the main paved street are the baths which was part of the bath-gymnasium complex unearthed in recent excavations.
 The floor and walls of the baths, constructed in the 3rd century AD, were once covered in marble and mosaics.

 The Acropolis, covered with a thick vegetation, is located above the theatre.
 According to ancient writers, here stood the Temple of Athena where Achilles’ broken spear was exhibited.
 It is said to be the first place that Alexander the Great visited upon his arrival in the city.
 However the temple has not yet been located.
 Other temples, including a palace and official buildings were also built on this site.

 With its unmatched natural beauty combined with an ancient historical legacy, Phaselis should be at the top of your list of places to visit if you are travelling to the Antalya province or following the Lycian way.

 Phaselis is on the Lycian Way, a long-distance footpath along the Lycian coast.
-The Lycian Way is approximately 510 km long and stretches from Ölüdeniz, near Fethiye, to Hisarcandir, about 20 kilometers from Antalya.
+The Lycian Way is approximately 510 km long and stretches from Ölüdeniz, near Fethiye, to Hisarcandir, about 20 kilometres from Antalya.
 According to the Sunday Times the Lycian Way is one of the ten most beautiful long distance hikes of the world.

 Sources: Antalya, Lycia, Pisidia, Pamphylia: Antique cities guide by Kayhan Dörtlük / Hadrian: The Restless Emperor by Anthony R. Birley